 Do You Own a Business?
+Itemize Deductions!

 If you own a business, business expenses can be deducted from your gross income, to reflect the cost of running your business.
-Many people take these deductions, even if they have a home-based business.
+Many people itemize deductions, even if they have a home-based business.
 These are filed on what’s called a Schedule C form.
 It’s essential to understand the guidelines for claiming these expenses.
 Equally important, you must maintain proper records of all expenses, and keep them on hand for five years.

 Sound Confusing?
 JStevens Accounting Can Help!